matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 from files or literals and allows you to modify them with overlays.
 Kustomize ensures that whenever the contents of a ConfigMap or Secret change, it adjusts the hash suffix of these resources, triggering a rolling update if necessary.

-9) Discuss How Kustomize Improves the Reusability of Kubernetes Manifests.
+9) Discuss How Kustomize Improves the Reusability of Kubernetes Manifests?
 Answer: Kustomize improves the reusability of Kubernetes manifests by separating base configurations from environment-specific customizations.
 This structure allows you to maintain a single set of base manifests and reuse them in different environments or scenarios by applying overlays.
 It reduces duplication and simplifies updates to the manifests.